Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 One 45-minute session does not equal three 15s.
 The dose is the frequency of the threshold crossing, not the cumulative minutes.

-What Marcus did
+What Diego did

 Eight weeks later — ApoB 108.
 Resting heart rate down seven bpm.
-Sleep latency on the day after a graveyard cut from 41 minutes to 18.
+Sleep latency the day after a graveyard cut from 41 minutes to 18.

 The CAC will not move quickly.
 It also will not get worse fast.
 The mortality curve already bent the moment he started session four.

+You do.
 If your ApoB is elevated, your CAC is borderline, or your father did not make it past his 50s, start your 30-day trial at legacyinmotion.fit.

 ---